LibreTactile/.github/profile/README.md

 "Wearable Sensations" is a tactile wearable interface based on the "Tomat Navigator."
 The wearable device lets you reposition the touch points to create custom sensory experiences for mobile and desktop platforms.
 The project is currently in its early stages of development with a specific focus on rehabilitation technology.
 We plan to make the design available for everyone to use and improve by making it open source.

 ### Build it yourself:
-The Tomat Navigator & Wearable Sensations build guide is currently in development.
+The Tomat Navigator & Wearable Sensations build guide is currently in development, you can find instructions on how to build on its repository linked above.
 For more information you can send an email to [libretactile@gmail.com](mailto:libretactile@gmail.com).

 ## Get in touch
 If you need help building or modifying one of our projects, or if you would like to encourage the team or join our efforts, you can get check out the [FAQ](https://www.libretactile.org/faqs.html), and join in the [discussion](https://github.com/orgs/LibreTactile/discussions), or send an email to [libretactile@gmail.com](mailto:libretactile@gmail.com).